-Climate change impacts all areas of human life and impacts economic activity.1 To avoid carbon-dioxide emissions and climate change, emissions-free technologies and renewable energies are developed.
+Climate change impacts all areas of human life and impacts economic activity.
+To avoid carbondioxide emissions and climate change, emissions-free technologies and renewable energies are developed.
 Depending on the perceived severity of the consequences of climate change, there are different opinions about how urgent it is to transition to a less carbon-intensive economy.
 We are interested in the interplay between financial considerations and policies to mitigate climate change and answer two key questions.
 First, does the financial need to diversify assets hamper or help the fight against climate policy and how does it affect the optimal carbon price?
 Second, how does climate change and the desire to combat it affects the pricing of green and dirty assets?
 We highlight that there is a subtle dynamic interdependence between the financial goal to diversify assets in portfolios and the environmental goal to reduce carbon emissions.

 Our economic framework is a stochastic macroeconomic growth model with two capital stocks and two energy sources.
 The green sector takes carbon-free or green energy as input.
 The dirty sector is carbon-intensive and requires fossil fuel whose combustion leads to carbon emissions.
 There are two types of capital stocks.
 Investments and capital reallocation from the dirty to the green capital stock are both subject to adjustment costs.
 Capital stock accumulation is exposed to diffusive shocks as well as the risk of macroeconomic disasters.
-Emissions are proportional to fossil fuel use and temperature is driven by cumulative emissions.2
+Emissions are proportional to fossil fuel use and temperature is driven by cumulative emissions.

-We allow for three potential channels for the effect of climate change on economic activity: higher temperature leads to a higher share of damages in pre-damage output as in the seminal DICE-2016R2 model (e.g. Nordhaus 2017); higher temperatures might negatively affect the growth rate of capital (e.g., Dell et al. 2009, 2012); higher temperatures might also increase the Poisson risk of a climate-related disaster (e.g. Bansal et al. 2019; Karydas and Xepapadeas 2019).
+We allow for two potential channels for the effect of climate change on economic activity: higher temperature leads to a higher share of damages in pre-damage output as in the seminal DICE-2016R2 model (e.g., Nordhaus 2017).
+Additionally, higher temperatures might also increase the Poisson risk of a climate-related disaster (e.g. Bansal et al. 2019; Karydas and Xepapadeas 2019).